 Here are some steps to and alleviate your symptoms:

 Helpful Do’s and Don’ts

-- Ask someone else to cook for you and open the windows or turn on fans if the odor bothers you
+- Ask someone else to cook for you; open the windows, or turn on fans if the odor bothers you.

 Hyperemesis gravidarum is a condition characterized by severe nausea, vomiting, weight loss, and sometimes electrolyte disturbance.
-Mild cases are treated with dietary measures, rest and antacids.
-More severe cases often require a stay in the hospital so that the mother can receive fluid and nutrition through an intravenous line.
-DO NOT take any medications to solve this problem without consulting your doctor first.
+Mild cases are treated with dietary measures, rest, and antacids.
+More severe cases often require a stay in the hospital so the mother can receive fluid and nutrition through an intravenous line.
+DO NOT take any medications for this condition without consulting your doctor first.

 You should contact your doctor

 - If you are experiencing excessive nausea and vomiting that prevents you from keeping any food down

 - If vomiting is accompanied by pain or fever

 - If nausea and vomiting persists well into the second trimester (after 12th week)